isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 User Contexts in IPv4
 =====================

-Kea allows loading hook libraries that can sometimes benefit from additional parameters.
+Kea allows the loading of hook libraries that can sometimes benefit from additional parameters.
 If such a parameter is specific to the whole library, it is typically defined as a parameter for the hook library.
 However, sometimes there is a need to specify parameters that are